apache/bigtop/bigtop-deploy/vm/vagrant-puppet/README.md

 ## Overview

-The startup.sh script runs one of 3 vagrant templates, and creates a bigtop virtual hadoop cluster for you, by pulling from existing publishing bigtop repositories.
+The Vagrantfile definition creates a bigtop virtual hadoop cluster for you, by pulling from existing publishing bigtop repositories.
 This cluster can be used:

 - to test bigtop smoke tests
 - to test bigtop puppet recipes